-Serial Gateway Mode Server - Module will wait for a connection to be initiated by a remote Client.

-Client - Module will automatically attempt to connect to the specified remote server.

-Multicast - Allows point to multi-point serial transfer.
+Serial Gateway Mode Server Module will wait for a connection to be initiated by a remote Client.
+Client Module will automatically attempt to connect to the specified remote server.
+Multicast Allows point to multi-point serial transfer.
 All members of the group will receive serial transmissions made by any other member of the Multicast group.

-Modbus - Allows a serial Modbus Client (Master) to connect with a single Ethernet Modbus

-TCP Server (Slave)

-Character Timeout Enter the maximum delay (in msec) between received serial characters before packet is sent via network.

-Packet Size The number of received bytes that will be buffered before a packet is sent via the network.
+Modbus Allows a serial N Nodbus RTU Client (Master) to connect with a single Ethernet Modbus TCP Server (Slave) Character Timeout Enter the maxim um delay (in msec) between received serial characters before packet is sent via network.
+Packet Size The number of r eceived bytes that will be buffered before a packet is sent via the network.
 Listen Port (Server) Server Only.
-Enter the TCP port number on which the server must listen for incoming connections.

-The standard TELNET port is 23.

-Remote Device Port (Client) Client only.
-Enter the TCP port number of the remote server

-(i.e., the remote port to automatically connect to).

-Remote Device IP Address (Client) Client only.
-Enter the IP Address of the remote server use the same port number).

-(i.e., the remote IP Address to Automatically connect to).

-Multicast Group Port Enter the UDP port number that all members of the group will use (i.e., all group members should

-Multicast Group IP Enter a valid Multicast IP Address identifying the group (i.e., all group members should use the same

-Multicast Group IP Address).
-Valid Multicast IP Addresses are in the range 224.0.1.0 to

-Modbus Server Port Enter the TCP port number of the remote server (i.e., the remote port to automatically connect to).

-Modbus Server IP Address Enter the IP Address of the remote server (i.e., the remote IP Address to automatically connect to).
+Enter The standard TE er the TCP port number on which the server must listen for incoming connections.
+LNET port is 23.
+Remote Device Port (Client) , the TCP port number of the remote server port to automatically connect to).
+Remote Device IP Address (Client) the IP Address of the remote server IP Address to automatically connect to).
+Multicast Group Port Enter the UDP po use the same po ort number that all members of the group will use (i.e., all group members should ort number).
+Multicast Group IP lticast IP Address identifying the group (i.e., all group members should use the same IP Address).
+Valid Multicast IP Addresses are in the range 8.255.255.255.
+Modbus Server Port This is the Serve r Port of the local server that a remote client will connect to.
+Modbus Server IP Address This is the IP Ad dress of the local server that a remote Client will connect to.
+RS232 / RS485 Modbus TCP / R TU Converter Modbus Server TCP Port Port number use d for the Modbus TCP - Standard port is 502.
+Pauses Between Requests Enter the delay b between serial request retries in milliseconds Response Timeout Enter the serial r not received with response timeout in milliseconds - a serial retry will be sent if a response is nin this timeout.
+Connection Timeout nnection timeout in seconds - if no Modbus/TCP data is received within this TCP connection will be dropped.
+Set this field to zero for no timeout.
+Maximum Request Retries Enter the maxim um number of request retries performed serially.
+Maximum Connections Enter the maxim um number of simultaneous TCP connections to the server allowed. ul ticast Dina Managar

-3.19 Multicast Pipe Manager
+Multicast Pipe Manager